allosaurus-scientificus/allosaurus-scientificus.github.io/README.md

 All sorts.

-Also, Allosaurus Scientificus is a made up name.   _Allosaurus scientificus_ is a made up dinosaur species.
+Also, Dinosaurus Scientificus is a made up name.   _Dinosaurus scientificus_ is a made up dinosaur species.